 17) Brands And Influencers Will Begin To Work Together On Longer Partnerships

-2019 saw a rise in this with many YouTubers and influencers working with brands largely on a partnership basis, rather than a campaign by campaign system.
+2019 saw a rise in this with many YouTubers and influencers working with brands largely on a partnership basis, rather than a campaign-by-campaign system.
 YouTubers like Estée Lalonde and Helen Anderson are other prime examples of this, as they’ve been building these stronger connections and partnerships.
-Audience engagement exiles rather than diminishes as influencers can begin to layer in their authenticity and brand identity more easily.
-It’s also a lot less hassle in the long run for brands and marketers as they can channel their energy into creating authentic brand values through the longer term marketing.
+Audience engagement exiles rather than diminish as influencers can begin to layer in their authenticity and brand identity more easily.
+It’s also a lot less hassle in the long run for brands and marketers as they can channel their energy into creating authentic brand values through the longer-term marketing.

 18) Advancements In AI And Augmented Reality

-Over the last few years, we’ve seen a huge increase in AI and AR advancements and in 2023, this will only increase.
+Over the last few years, we’ve seen a huge increase in AI and AR advancements and in 2023, this is an influencer marketing trend to watch.
 These advancements allow brands to understand their customers more thoroughly through the buying process and can target them more effectively.